VIDEO: Student Seen Hitting Teacher At A Baltimore High School

-BALTIMORE (WJZ) — A video of a student hitting a Baltimore high school teacher has surfaced around social media Wednesday.
+BALTIMORE (WJZ) — A video of a student hitting a Baltimore high school teacher has gone viral around social media Wednesday.

 The video shows a student hitting the teacher in the head after apparently getting into another fight with another student.